Pandemic drives sea freight prices to record high

 CMA CGM placed an order in April for 22 container ships, more than half of which are LNG-powered.

-Maritime transport is "one of the main emitters of sulphur dioxide", the French expert said, adding that although figures were favourable for each tonne transported, the sector nevertheless emitted levels of CO2 "comparable to Germany".
+Maritime transport is "one of the main emitters of sulphur dioxide", the French expert said, adding that although figures were favourable for each tonne transported, the sector nevertheless emitted levels of carbon dioxide "comparable to Germany".

 "None of them has any interest in driving prices down.
 Their collective discipline today must be not to sell out," he added.